holger1411/noslider.js/README.md

 ## Installation
 Don´t do anything.
 Really.
 Nothing.
 Just DON´T USE A SLIDER.

-If you really need some sort of install routine or dependency management (to feel better as full stack developer) type this into your terminal:
+If you really need some sort of install routine or dependency management (to feel better as the full stack developer you are) type this into your terminal:

 `npm install nosliderjs`